RainingSea/cese/project/website/EcoFriendlyLivingTips/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be implemented using Python for the backend logic and HTML for the frontend.
-The main entry point will be 'main.py', which will handle user authentication, data retrieval, and routing to different functionalities.
-The application will start from the login page, where users can log in or create a new account.
-After logging in, users can access eco-friendly tips, external resources, the community forum, and their profile.
-Each feature will be implemented as functions within 'main.py'.",
+"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be developed using Python with a simple HTTP server to handle requests.
+HTML will be used for the frontend to create the user interface.
+The application will utilize basic Python libraries such as 'http.server' for serving HTML files and handling user input.
+User data and tips will be managed through local text files, ensuring a lightweight and efficient system.",

-"UI design":"The user interface will consist of several HTML templates.
-The login page will include a form for entering username and password.
-The registration page will have a form for creating a new account.
-There will be a navigation menu for accessing tips, resources, the forum, and user profile.
-Each section will be clearly laid out, with forms for submitting new tips or resources, and a contact form for reaching support.",
+"UI design": "The UI will consist of several pages: a login page for user authentication, a main dashboard displaying eco-friendly tips, a resource page for external links, a community forum for discussions, and a profile page for user information.
+Each page will have a navigation bar for easy access to different features.
+The login page will include fields for username and password, while the tips and resources pages will have forms for submitting new content.",

-"Data Storage":"Data will be stored in local text files.
-The following files will be used: 'users.txt' for storing user account information, 'tips.txt' for storing eco-friendly tips, 'resources.txt' for external resources, and 'forum.txt' for community forum posts.
-Each file will be structured in a simple format, such as one entry per line, to facilitate easy reading and writing in Python.",
+"Data Storage": "Data will be stored in local text files.
+Different types of data will be stored in separate files: 'users.txt' for user accounts, 'tips.txt' for eco-friendly tips, 'resources.txt' for external resources, and 'forum.txt' for community posts.
+This structured data storage will facilitate easy data retrieval and management through simple file manipulations in Python, ensuring the application remains light and efficient without the need for a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "users.txt", "tips.txt", "resources.txt", "forum.txt"],
+"File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/tips.html", "templates/resources.html", "templates/forum.html", "templates/profile.html", "users.txt", "tips.txt", "resources.txt", "forum.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -String username
-        -String password
-        +create_account(username: str, password: str)
-        +login(username: str, password: str)
+        -UserManager user_manager
+        -TipManager tip_manager
+        -ResourceManager resource_manager
+        -ForumManager forum_manager
+        +main() str
     }
-    class Tip {
+    class UserManager {
-        -String content
-        +submit_tip(content: str)
+        -users: dict
+        +login(username: str, password: str) bool
+        +create_account(username: str, password: str) bool
     }
-    class Resource {
+    class TipManager {
-        -String url
+        -tips: list
+        +view_tips() list
-        +add_resource(url: str)
+        +submit_tip(tip: str) bool
     }
-    class ForumPost {
+    class ResourceManager {
-        -String content
+        -resources: list
+        +view_resources() list
-        +create_post(content: str)
+        +add_resource(resource: str) bool
     }
-    class Main {
+    class ForumManager {
-        -User user
-        -Tip tip
-        -Resource resource
-        -ForumPost forum_post
-        +main() str
-        +login() str
-        +register() str
-        +view_tips() str
-        +view_resources() str
-        +view_forum() str
+        -posts: list
+        +view_posts() list
+        +add_post(post: str) bool
     }
 ",
 [/CONTENT]